learn-co-students/plotly-basics-data-science-intro-000/README.md

 ### Introduction

 As you've seen in recent lessons, data science leans on data visualizations to draw inferences about our data, and to make sense of the math we use in making sense of this data.
-We saw how plotting data with a bar chart can be used to show the relationship between $x$ and $y$ variables and how the impact that changing the y-intercept or slope variable has on a regression line.
+We saw how plotting data with a bar chart can be used to show the relationship between $x$ and $y$ variables.

-In this lesson, we'll explore even more functionality of the Plotly library.
-As we do so, pay careful attention to the data type that our methods require: whether they are dictionaries or arrays, or arrays of dictionaries.
+In this lesson, we'll explore more of the functionality of the Plotly library.
+As we do so, pay careful attention to the data type that our methods require: whether they are dictionaries or lists, or lists of dictionaries.
 Ok, let's go!

 ### Drawing a line